 Other panels to ponder...

-if money’s no object, you might want to go for Samsung’s flagship 4K model for 2019, the QE65Q90R.
+If money’s no object, you might want to go for Samsung’s more expensive model, the QE65Q90R.
 This set has far more dimming zones, and so delivers more consistent and impactful contrast.
 It’s a handy 500 nits brighter, too.